ubikorp/astro-lacking/src/content/post/mixtapes/2020-08-18-0124-forgotten-astronaut.md

 - The Rentals
 - The Scofflaws
 - Starcrawler
-- Ted Leo + The Pharmacists
+- Ted Leo + the Pharmacists
 - Tracker
 - The Vaccines
 - Youth + Jah Wobble